Civilization (CIV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Civilization Historical Price

-According to the latest data gathered on Civilization live price page, the current price of Civilization is 0.00121238USD.
-The circulating supply of Civilization(CIV) is 291.67M CIV , giving it a market capitalization of $353.62K.
+According to the latest data gathered on Civilization live price page, the current price of Civilization is 0.00131899USD.
+The circulating supply of Civilization(CIV) is 291.67M CIV , giving it a market capitalization of $384.71K.

 The Civilization Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CIV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.